aiman-al-masoud/deixiscript/minimalist-rewrite.md

 ADVANTAGES OF NOT TREATING CONCEPTS LIKE INDIVIDUALS??

 - isMatch() problem: an id should't exist if it's not in the WM, whereas concept should always exist.
-But this may provoke other problems??
+Problem isMatch(the('cat').e, 'cat#1', kb1) But this may provoke other problems??

 - stallion/horse isMatch() problem:
 	checking for isMatch() with: